 Pearly penile papules are small pink-white growths that develop around the head of the penis.
-Any male can develop pearly penile papules, but they are not considered harmful.

 This article will discuss what pearly penile papules are, how to identify them, and whether they can be removed or prevented.